-Recommendation: revisit after low-QP simulation results are made available, and adopt into VTM if the low QP results are found to be adequate.
+It was remarked that the low QP results were requested to sanity check those operating points, and that the data indicate that there did not seem to be problems in those operating points.

+Recommendation: adopt into VVC.

 JVET-M0688 Cross-check of JVET-M0305, "CE7-related: Joint coding of chrominance residuals" [C. Gisquet (Canon)] [late] [miss]